Ljubomir Magaš

 Ljubomir Magaš (Љубомир Магаш; 27 May 1948 – 10 November 1986) was a Serbian amateur boxer, streetfighter and gangster.
 He was commonly known by his nickname Ljuba Zemunac (Љуба Земунац).

 A three-time convicted rapist in Yugoslavia, Magaš rose to become a Yugoslav mafia crime boss and one of the most influential figures in the Frankfurt underworld during the 1970s and 1980s.
-In 1986 he was murdered by rival gangster Goran Vuković.
+In 1986, he was murdered by rival gangster Goran Vuković.

 Early life

-Born to a Croatian father, Šime Magaš, from Nin and a Serbian mother, Rosa Ćurčić, Ljubomir spent his early youth in Zemun.
-When the youngster was six, his father abandoned the family.

 Young Ljubomir stayed out of trouble for the most part while living in Zemun.
 When he was eight, his mother moved the family to Belgrade, the Zvezdara neighbourhood where he attended Ćirilo i Metodije primary school.
 During his early teens, Magaš took up boxing at Radnički boxing club and became involved in streetfighting.

 His nickname "Ljuba Zemunac" ("Ljuba from Zemun") came from his original neighborhood.
 After finishing primary school he enrolled in a trade school for auto repair, but never finished it.
 For a short time he worked at the IMT agricultural machinery factory in Dobanovci.
 In addition to street fights, he started making threats and vandalism.
-The police become aware of him for the first time in 1964 due to a purse snatching incident.

 Criminal career

 1960s: Early days in Belgrade

-For a 1965 robbery, seventeen-year-old Magaš was sentenced by the Belgrade district court and referred to an institution for juvenile offenders.
+For a 1965 robbery, 17-year-old Magaš was sentenced by the Belgrade district court and referred to an institution for juvenile offenders.
 A year later he repeated the offense and got sentenced again, this time by the district court in the Serbian city of Niš.

 Violent by nature, Magaš continued brawling in public.
 One such fight broke out in 1967 at University of Belgrade's Faculty of Technology when Magaš beat up Vladimir Vučković, a student at the faculty.
 Afraid of yet another arrest and sentencing, Magaš escaped abroad for the first time—briefly crossing into Austria.
 He developed and fostered a reputation as a physically tough, vicious, aggressive, controlling, and vindictive criminal.
 Many other criminals feared him and sought his company and approval, but even that was no guarantee of protection as he often turned on those close to him.

 In fall 1967, together with Rade "Ćenta" Ćaldović and Zoran "Robija" Milosavljević, nineteen-year-old Magaš was arrested on a rape charge. Ćenta and Robija got off due to lack of evidence, while Magaš was sentenced for rape to 2 years and 8 months in Sremska Mitrovica penitentiary.
 During his prison stays he established himself as a leader, regularly harassing, abusing and humiliating other inmates.
 One anecdote had Magaš forcing his fellow inmates to chew over dry and hardened bread so that he could make chess figures out of it.
 In his youth, he held pro-Yugoslav political leanings.